open-telemetry/opentelemetry-js-contrib/packages/baggage-span-processor/README.md

 sdk.start();
 ```

-A predicate function that determines what baggage entries are copied can be provided as a constructor paramter.
+A predicate function that determines what baggage entries are copied can be provided as a constructor parameter.

 For example, to only copy baggage entries that start with `my-key`: